4. Penalties¶

 If a Skater does not stand in a manner that makes it clear to Officials, Skaters, and spectators that they are serving their final 10 seconds, their timing stops until they stand.

-Nobody may enter the Penalty Box except for Officials, and Skaters who are serving penalties.
+Nobody may enter the Penalty Box except for Officials and Skaters who are serving penalties.

 4.4.1.
 Penalty Enforcement for Blockers¶

 No more than two Blockers for the same team may sit in the Penalty Box at the same time.
-If a third Blocker reports to the Penalty Box while two Blockers for their team are seated, the third Blocker will be placed in queue and instructed to return to play.
+If a third Blocker reports to the Penalty Box while two Blockers for their team are seated, the third Blocker will be placed In Queue and instructed to return to play.
 If a Blocker is standing in the Penalty Box, another Blocker may sit in the open seat.

-A Blocker in queue may return to the Penalty Box when there is space in the Penalty Box, unless doing so would destroy the Pack.
+A Blocker In Queue may return to the Penalty Box when there is space in the Penalty Box, unless doing so would destroy the Pack.
 A Blocker must immediately return if instructed to do so by an Official.
-Once a Blocker in queue returns to the track, they should be treated like any other unpenalized Blocker.
+Once a Blocker In Queue returns to the track, they should be treated like any other unpenalized Blocker.

 4.4.2.
 Penalty Enforcement for Jammers¶